mhucka/blog/_posts/2014-12-30/2014-12-30-math-shortcuts.md

 ---
 title: Math shortcuts for the LaTeX-inclined
-description: A tip for how to type LaTeX math symbols anywhere by using Unicode characters
+description: How to type LaTeX math symbols anywhere by using Unicode characters
 toc: false
 layout: post
 categories: [computing]